BobSimms/GaloisFields/README.md

 # GaloisFields
-Prime and polynomial fields with coefficient field as either Of such fields.
+Prime and polynomial fields with coefficient field as either values from a prime or polynomial field.